fyrye/fyrye/src/Fyrye/Bundle/PhpUnitsOfMeasureBundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/eb5fe6b5-e19b-4511-b721-22201fc2e1c3/small.png)](https://insight.sensiolabs.com/projects/eb5fe6b5-e19b-4511-b721-22201fc2e1c3)

-##Introduction
+## Introduction

 This package provides [php-units-of-measure](https://github.com/PhpUnitsOfMeasure/php-units-of-measure) support for use in [Symfony 2](https://github.com/symfony/symfony) projects.

-A list of feature changes and implementations can be found in the [CHANGELOG](https://github.com/fyrye/php-units-of-measure-bundle/blob/master/CHANGELOG.md) and upcoming changes can be found in the [TODO](https://github.com/fyrye/php-units-of-measure-bundle/blob/master//TODO.md).
+A list of feature changes and implementations can be found in the [CHANGELOG](https://github.com/fyrye/php-units-of-measure-bundle/blob/master/CHANGELOG.md) and upcoming changes can be found in the [TODO](https://github.com/fyrye/php-units-of-measure-bundle/blob/master/TODO.md).

-##Installation
+For contributing to this package please see [CONTRIBUTING](https://github.com/fyrye/php-units-of-measure-bundle/blob/master/CONTRIBUTING.md).

+## Installation

 The package is best included in your Symfony 2 project via Composer.
 See the [Composer website](http://getcomposer.org/) for more details.